georgeatr/Assembly/README.md

 # Assembly
-Assembly Programs
+MASM Problems

-Programs made to solve problems given by the instructor using MASM x86.
+Programs made to solve problems given by the instructor using MASM x86 assembler.

-The description for each of the assembly programs are written at the header of each of the files.
+The description for each of the assembly programs is written in the header of the files.